 What Kind of Jobs Can Nurses Seek With an MSN?

 A nurse administrator is a clinically trained RN who holds a leadership position in a healthcare organization.
-Titles for a nurse administrator vary and may include:
+Titles and leadership roles for a nurse administrator vary and may include:

 - Charge nurse